 We write to express our concern about and disapproval of the proposals and tentative conclusions set forth in the FCC’s September 25 Further Notice of Proposed Rule Making in Implementation of Section 621(a)(1) of the Cable Communications Policy Act of 1984 as Amended by the Cable Television Consumer Protection and Competition Act of 1992, MB Docket 05- 311.

-[Describe your community and its relationship with PEG]
+The town of Trumbull’s approximately 36,500 residents are served by Trumbull Community Television, and education and government channel broadcast by Charter Spectrum and Frontier Vantage cable companies.

-[Describe the value of PEG in your community and which communities and interest groups view programming on the cable channels]
+Trumbull Community Television serves the residents by providing coverage of government meetings of many municipal commissions and boards as well as school events and adult education presentations.
+Residents from multiple communities and interest groups - taxpayers, parents, and seniors, among others – view programming on the cable channels.

-This local presence enablees the residents of our [town, city, county] to watch uniquely local programming about their community and local events and issues of interest to them.
+This local presence enables the residents of our townto watch uniquely local programming about their community and local events and issues of interest to them.
 And that was the intent of the PEG provisions of the 1984 Cable Act – to enhance local voices, serve local community needs and interests, and strengthen our local democracy.
 By defining “franchise fee” in an overly broad fashion to include “in-kind” support, the FCC’s proposals will shift the fair balance between cable franchising authorities and cable operators and will force communities to choose between franchise fees and PEG channels, – something that was never the intent of the Act.

 We appreciate your consideration and hope you will protect PEG channels in our community and others by choosing not to adopt many of the proposals in the Further Notice.

 Sincerely,

+Lara Walden

+Program Manager

+Trumbull Community Television

+Trumbull, CT

 CC: The Honorable Michael O’Rielly, Commissioner